FirelyTeam/firely-docs-firely-terminal/CommonScenarios/UsingTheStack.rst

 -------------

 In a classical (number) stack, you would use plus, minues or times.
-With torinox you get FHir operations like switching the top two resources:
+With Firely Terminal you get FHir operations like switching the top two resources:

 .. code-block:: Bash